oracle-livelabs/security/blockchain-table-new/blockchain-table-digests/blockchain-table-digests.md

 <details open>
 <summary><mark>Generating Unsigned Digest for Filtered Rows in the Blockchain Table</mark></summary>

 The **`blockchain_table get_digest`** command generates a cryptographic hash (digest) for a **subset of rows** in a Blockchain Table using filtering criteria.
-This feature allows users to validate integrity for **specific rows** instead of the last chained row in the Blockchain table, introduced in Oracle Database 23ai.
+This feature allows users to validate integrity for **specific rows** instead of the last rows of the system chains in the Blockchain table, introduced in Oracle Database 23ai.

 You can apply filters using:
 - **`-selector`**: Directly specify the filter condition as a WHERE clause (without the `WHERE` keyword).